matiasburni/manager-README/README.md

 We will have a  1:1 every week for at least 30 minutes.
 * These meetings are for you first, and me second
 * These are not status meetings unless you want them to be.
 I prefer offline status reports
 * We both can add topics to the agenda, you have priority.
-We should add talking points prior to each meeting
+We should add talking points before each meeting
-* Focus of this meeting: Help, get context, resolve issues (blockers), and grow career
+* Focus of this meeting: Help, get context, resolve issues (blockers), and career growth
   * Personal connection
   * How you're feeling at work
   * Feedback (you and them)